 - Consent can be received by text message from the parent from a phone number associated with the parent.
 If consent is received by text, a screenshot of the text received should be forwarded to the DOE staff’s email address and then uploaded to SESIS.

 If the parent is unable to provide consent through the student’s email account or by text message, contact your supervisor for support in identifying another available method.
 When contacting the parent to discuss the referral and consent, if the parent’s preferred language is other than English, ensure that interpretation is provided.

-IEP teams should meet remotely while schools are closed.
-See SOPM.
+IEP teams should continue meet remotely.
 When conducting IEP meetings using an online platform, teams should use Microsoft Teams, Google Meet or Zoom to conduct IEP meetings.
 These platforms are compliant with FERPA (Family Educational Rights and Privacy Act).